Fritz Stern: Biography

 Stern was born on February 2, 1926, in Breslau, Germany (now Wrocław, Poland), to a locally-prominent medical family of Jewish heritage.
 His father, Rudolf Stern, was a physician, medical researcher and a veteran of the First World War.
 His mother, Käthe Stern, was a noted theorist, practitioner and reformer in the field of education for young children.
 Through family, friends, and colleagues, they were connected with several leading scientific and cultural figures in Europe and later in the United States.
 For example, when trying to decide on his career objective while in college, Stern discussed choosing between history and medicine with Albert Einstein.

 The family had converted from Judaism to Lutheranism in the late 19th century and shared the increasingly-secular world view that was frequently found among Germany's educated classes.
 Stern was baptized shortly after his birth and named after his godfather, another member of Breslau's intellectual élite, the Nobel Prize winner Fritz Haber (also a Christian convert from Judaism).
 The Stern family's plight suffered in under the Nazi regime, similar to that of other Germans branded Jewish by the Nazis.
-His memoirs describe his experience (although not Jewish) facing an anti-Semitic Nazi teacher, who infamously presented a math problem: "If three Jews robbed a bank, and each got a part of the loot proportionate to their ages … how much would each get?"
+His memoirs describe his experience (although not Jewish) facing an antisemitic Nazi teacher, who infamously presented a math problem: "If three Jews robbed a bank, and each got a part of the loot proportionate to their ages... how much would each get?"
 The Sterns emigrated to the United States in 1938 to escape the virulent anti-Jewish policies of Adolf Hitler's National Socialist government and the increasing violence against all Germans of Jewish ancestry.

 The family settled in Jackson Heights, Queens, where Stern spent the remainder of his childhood.
 He attended public school and quickly learned English while his parents re-established their respective careers.
 He then attended Columbia University, where he received his bachelor's, master's and doctoral degrees.
 His professors included Lionel Trilling.

 From 1953 to 1997, he served as a professor at Columbia, obtaining the eminent Seth Low chair before attaining the rank of University Professor.
 Stern also briefly served as provost of the university.

 Beginning in 1954, Stern taught frequently as a guest lecturer at the Free University in West Berlin.

 In 1990, he helped persuade British Prime Minister Margaret Thatcher that a reunited Germany firmly anchored in the West would pose no threat to the rest of Europe.
 In 1993 to 1994, Stern served as an adviser to the US ambassador to Germany, Richard Holbrooke.
 In 2010, Stern spoke at the former German military headquarters building, the Bendlerblock, on the 66th anniversary of an assassination attempt on Hitler.

 Looking back in January 2016, he told an interviewer, "Sometimes I bemoaned the fact that I had to grow up amid the disintegration of a democracy; now, at the end of life, I am having to experience again the struggles of democracy."

 Stern died on May 18, 2016, in New York, at 90.